stoand/thesis-guessrandom/design/resources.md

 * 11) Sensor Systems Based on FPGAs file:///C:/Users/Andreas/Downloads/sensors-12-12235-v2.pdf
     De La Piedra, Antonio, An Braeken, and Abdellah Touhafi.
 "Sensor systems based on FPGAs and their applications: A survey."
 Sensors 12.9 (2012): 12235-12264.
     [2] How FPGAs are used in Wireless Sensor Networks

+## Cryptography

+* 20) A brief history of cryptography
+    Damico, Tony M. "A brief history of cryptography."
+Inquiries Journal 1.11 (2009).
+* 21) An introduction to cryptography
+    Mollin, Richard A. An introduction to cryptography.
+Chapman and Hall/CRC, 2019.
+* 22) USE THIS - History of cryptography and cryptanalysis Dooley, John F. History of cryptography and cryptanalysis: Codes, Ciphers, and their algorithms.
+Springer, 2018.
+* 23) A brief history of cryptography
+    Kotas, William August.
+"A brief history of cryptography."
+(2000).